-Resistance Resilience Sensitivity Genetic modification & translocation of Not relevant (NR) Not relevant (NR) Not relevant (NR) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Genetic modification & Not relevant (NR) Not relevant (NR) Not relevant (NR) translocation of indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR species

 Key characterizing species within this biotope are not cultivated or translocated.
 This pressure is therefore considered 'Not relevant' to this biotope group.